 Assistant City Manager Iglesias: It's a special grill, it's a custom grill that goes on that pipe and so you have multiple companies fabricating parts for that pipe and the pipe manufacturer taking those components and custom fabricating that pipe.
-Its not the normal pipe that manufacturer would provide, it's a much more aesthetically pleasing design, however, it does deal with...
+It's not the normal pipe that manufacturer would provide, it's a much more aesthetically pleasing design, however, it does deal with multiple fabricators.

-Mayor Valdes-Fauli: Thank you - any other comments for the Commission.
+Mayor Valdes-Fauli: Thank you - any other comments from the Commission.